lachlandeer/snakemake-econ-r-simple/README.md

 ## Motivating Example

-Our example project involves replicating the main tables and figures of Mankiw, Romer and Weil's classic 1992 QJE article "[A Contribution to the Empirics of Economic Growth.](https://eml.berkeley.edu/~dromer/papers/MRW_QJE1992.pdf)"
+Our example project involves replicating a subset of the main tables and figures of Mankiw, Romer and Weil's classic 1992 QJE article "[A Contribution to the Empirics of Economic Growth.](https://eml.berkeley.edu/~dromer/papers/MRW_QJE1992.pdf)"
 We hope by using an example that is simple in its methods readers focus on how we have chosen to assemble both pure R codes and the Snakemake rules that build our project, rather than getting lost on econometric methodologies.

+For a full replication of the MRW tables and results see [here](https://github.com/lachlandeer/snakemake-econ-r)

 ## Installation Instructions